Angelo942/gdb_plus/README.md

 * `dbg.base_elf`
 * `dbg.base_libc`

-from gdb_plus >= 5.4.0 dbg.elf.address is already set to the correct address even with ASLR on, so you may need dbg.base_elf only if you debug a process for wich you don't have the binary
+from gdb_plus >= 5.4.0 dbg.elf.address is already set to the correct address even with ASLR on, so you may need dbg.base_elf only if you debug a process for which you don't have the binary

 We can also use capstone to know what is the next instruction that will be executed
 ```py